 Academic Testing administers tests, at the professor's request, for math and science courses, internet and hybrid classes, make-up tests for on-campus courses, tests for students with accommodations, advanced standing exams, and computer proficiency exams.
 Correspondence testing is done by arrangement only and requires special permission.
+Students must make an appointment to take a test in Academic Testing.
+Students who arrive without an appointment, will not be allowed to take a test.
+See the website for details on making appointments.
 Students should be prepared to present a valid RSC Student ID card to take a test.
 Exams may not be started within one hour of closing.
-All tests must be submitted 10 minutes before closing regardless of how much time the professor has allotted for test completion.
+All tests must be submitted 15 minutes before closing regardless of how much time the professor has allotted for test completion.
 Children are not allowed in Academic Testing while their supervising adult is testing.
 Food and drinks are not allowed in Academic Testing while taking a test.
-Cell phones and wearable smart devices are not allowed in Academic Testing while taking a test.

 Free tutoring is available in the Tutoring Center for many general-education courses (subject to tutor availability) to all Rose State College students by appointment and on a drop-in basis.
-All tutoring is scheduled through the WCOnline scheduling system.
-Before scheduling a tutor the first time, students must create an account in WCOnline using their Raider email address.
-To book an appointment, sign in with your Raider email address and password.
+See the website for details on making appointments.